wangzq/wangzq.github.com/_posts/2015-05-03-How-to-publish-azure-cloud-service-package-in-continuous-build.md

 tags: [azure,msbuild]
 ---

+UPDATE on 2016.01.15: it seems in TFS 2015 or VSTS (VSO) you should be able to directly build the Azure Cloud Service project by passing `/p:TargetProfile=ProfileName /t:Publish` to generate a `.cspkg` file.

 ## Problem
  - Azure Cloud Service only creates `*.cspkg` package file in its target `Publish`
  - Your solution has multiple projects including Azure Cloud Service and Windows Desktop applications that may also have `Publish` targets